defunkt/repl/README.md

       add

-If you have [rlwrap(1)][0] installed you'll get the full benefits of
-readline: history, reverse searches, etc.
+If you have [rlwrap(1)][0] installed you'll automatically get the full benefits of readline: history, reverse searches, etc.

 Install